Skip to main content

 The “SPARK” Model for Practicing Mindfulness

 In simple terms, mindfulness is moment-to-moment awareness of your present experience with curiosity, openness, and acceptance.
-Knowing what you are doing while you are doing it is the essence of mindfulness practice (Kabat-Zinn, 2013).
+Knowing what you are doing while doing it is the essence of mindfulness practice (Kabat-Zinn, 2013).
 Mindfulness is not approached with an attitude of getting to someplace better, or getting something, or fixing what we don’t like.
-Mindfulness is shifting your relationship to your experience simply by observing the arising and passing of an emotion, physical sensation, thought, or mental image instead of being consumed by these (Pleas & Muscara, 2017).
+Mindfulness is shifting your relationship to your experience simply by observing the arising and passing of emotion, physical sensation, thought, or mental image instead of being consumed by these (Pleas & Muscara, 2017).
 Mindfulness-based treatments are an established modality for treating and preventing depression (Khoury et al., 2013).
 These interventions work by countering the tendency to ruminate by training people with depression to relate to their unpleasant thoughts, feelings, and bodily sensations as temporary products of the mind rather than identifying with them or treating them as accurate reflections of reality (Williams et al., 2007).
 The SPARK model is a mindfulness practice that can be used to take an intentional pause during stressful moments to respond to thoughts and emotions rather than reacting to them in an unhelpful way.
-The acronym SPARK identifies the five distinct stages of mindfulness – Stopping (or Slowing), Perceiving, Allowing, Reflecting, and Knowing and is described in more detail next (Kaplan & Chang, 2017).
+The acronym SPARK identifies the five stages of mindfulness – Stopping (or Slowing), Perceiving, Allowing, Reflecting, and Knowing and is described in more detail next (Kaplan & Chang, 2017).

 Stopping (or Slowing Down): Mindfulness requires you to consciously stop or slow what you are doing – being lost in a thought or immersed in an activity or dividing your attention among multiple tasks.
 Once you have done so, you will be in a position to bring sustained awareness of the current experience and relate to this experience in a curious, non-judgmental, and kind way.

-Allowing: During this critical stage of mindfulness, you allow yourself to experience the present moment with an attitude of kindness and acceptance.
+Allowing: During this critical stage of mindfulness, you will enable yourself to experience the present moment with an attitude of kindness and acceptance.
 This includes allowing yourself to experience any disturbing thoughts, painful sensations, traumatic memories, or hurtful emotions and also allowing yourself to experience your aversive reactions to these.
 If it helps, you can say, “Yes” or “It’s OK that…” For example, you may say, “Yes, this is painful,” or “Yes, I don’t like this,” or “It’s OK to feel that tension in my chest.”

 Knowing: Knowing embodies the outcome of the reflecting process.
-What emerges from this practice are various “truths” that resonate with your inner core and can be profoundly life changing.
+What emerges from this practice are various “truths” that resonate with your inner core and can be profoundly life-changing.

 Mindfulness reins in the “now” or “presence” into your consciousness.
-According to Eckhart Tolle, author of the book The Power of Now, too much future and not enough presence leads to unease, anxiety, tension, stress, and worry and too much past and not enough presence leads to guilt, regret, resentment, grievances, sadness, bitterness, and unforgiveness (Tolle, 1999).
+According to Eckhart Tolle, author of the book The Power of Now, too much future and not enough presence leads to unease, anxiety, tension, stress, and worry.
+Too much past and not enough presence leads to guilt, regret, resentment, grievances, sadness, bitterness, and unforgiveness (Tolle, 1999).
 Mindfulness, through its focus on now, provides a tool to counter the aforementioned negative emotional states.
 Integrate mindfulness into the fabric of your life, day after day, year after year.

 To learn more about evidence-based self-management techniques that are proven to work for depression, check out Dr. Duggal's Author Page.